Victoria Gierok

 University of Oxford

-I am an economic historian interested in the political economy of pre-industrial Germany - historically more accurately described as the Holy Roman Empire.
+I am a British Academy post-doctoral fellow at the Department of Economics, University of Oxford.
+My work focuses on the political economy of pre-industrial Germany - historically more accurately described as the Holy Roman Empire.
 I have received my DPhil (PhD) in Economic and Social History from the University of Oxford in May 2022 under the supervision of Professor Stephen Broadberry.
 My research investigates long-run economic inequality, poverty and public finance in the German territories of the Holy Roman Empire, ca. 1300-1800.

 My PhD was funded by the AHRC-Nuffield Scholarship and the Global History of Capitalism Scholarship at Brasenose College.
 I also hold an MSc in Economics from Bocconi University in Milan, Italy.